simonmichael/hledger/hledger/hledger.m4.md

 Some of those characters are `.`, `^`, `$`, `[`, `]`, `(`, `)`, `|`, and `\`.
 When you don't want these to cause special effects, you can "regex-escape" them by writing `\` (a backslash) before them.
 But since backslash is also special to the shell, you may need to also shell-escape the backslashes.
+Note that `$` only has special meaning to the shell if followed by a word character indicating a variable name.
+When appearing alone at the end of a word as in `cur:\\$` the dollar sign is not considered special and does not *have* ta be escaped.

 Eg, in the bash shell, to match a literal `$` sign, you could write: